-We live in times that can be compared to those of John's day - the world is still full of warfare and strife, with peoples living under the boots of oppressors, with families trying to eke out a living under the threats of terrorism, whether from self-appointed militias or self-gratifying economic empires.
+We live in times that aren't much different from John's day - the world is still full of warfare and strife, with peoples living under the boots of oppressors, with families trying to eke out a living under the threats of terrorism, whether from self-appointed militias or self-gratifying economic empires.
 The world continues to have more than enough who suffer from being lame, or blind, or diseased.
 And yet, unlike John, we know that the one promised has indeed come, and thus have certainty that He will come again, ushering in the Heavenly Kingdom for all time.

-It is with that sense of hopeful anticipation of the peace that He will bring when He returns that we are able to celebrate with joy each year at this time the birth of the one we call Lord and Saviour, Jesus the Christ.
+It is with that sense of hopeful anticipation of the peace that He will bring when He returns that we are able to celebrate with joy each year at this time the birth of the one we affirm as Lord and Saviour, Jesus the Christ.
 It is with grateful appreciation that we acknowledge him as Emmanuel, the incarnation of God's unbounded love, offering the wonders of His Kingdom to all who would accept.
-We join with all the faithful in affirming that we have been touched by His love and mercy, that we too have been healed, that even in a world beset by problems we experience the peace He has promised, that we hear His unbreakable covenant of love for us, that we see how He has opened our eyes to the wonders of His Kingdom, and how we may step out boldly in our faith, no longer crippled by doubts and insecurity.
-Let us move toward Christmas Eve and Christmas Day filled with the joy of anticipation, letting the excitement build as we celebrate the answer to the question, "are you the one?" with a loud affirmation that Jesus is indeed Emmanuel, God with us.
+We join with all the faithful in proclaiming that we also have been touched by His love and mercy, that we too have been healed, that even in a world beset by problems we experience the peace He has promised, that we hear His unbreakable covenant of love for us, that we see how He has opened our eyes to the wonders of His Kingdom, and how we may step out boldly in our faith, no longer crippled by doubts and insecurity.
+As we move closer to Christmas Eve and Christmas Day filled with the joy of anticipation, feel the excitement build as we celebrate the answer to the question, "are you the one?" with joyful celebrations and affirmations that Jesus is indeed Emmanuel, God with us.